Business Exit Checklist — Interactive 5-Phase Roadmap

 2

-Phase 2: Prepare the Business for Sale
+Phase 2: Business Preparation

 steps